Why Do I Need to Eat High-Fiber Foods?

 - A variety of high-fiber breakfast cereals (such as All-Bran, Grape Nuts, and Fiber One)

-Beware Imposters: Loaves of white bread often add food coloring to their product and deceptively label them “wheat breat.”
+Beware Imposters: Loaves of white bread often add food coloring to their product and deceptively label them “wheat bread.”
 To weed out imposters, look at the first item on the ingredients list.
-Bread that lists “whole-wheat” or “whole-grain” as its first ingredient are more likely to be rich in fiber.
+Breads that list “whole-wheat” or “whole-grain” as their first ingredient are more likely to be rich in fiber.

 You’re Nuts! (and Seeds)

 Nuts and seeds are some of the most fiber-dense snacks around.
+Not only are they high in fiber, but they are also a tasty treat you can enjoy any time of day.
+Nuts can provide a quick energy boost when you need it most.
 But keep an eye on the serving size because some oil-heavy nuts are high in calories.
+Nuts offer an assortment of benefits, including lowering the risk of high blood pressure and heart disease.
 A small serving of these nuts or seeds can help you achieve your daily fiber goals without sacrificing taste:

 - Almonds, pistachios, chestnuts, and dried coconut.